mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 ### deleteMany

-`delete` is used to delete all records that match a given filter.
+`delete` is used to delete all REST Documents that match a given filter.

 #### Options (deleteMany)